 Born in September 1836 in Charlotte County, Virginia, McDowell Reid Venable was the son of Richard and Magdalena Venable.
-He would attend the common schools of that county, and later studied at the Hampden-Sidney College.
+He would attend the common schools of that county and later studied at the Hampden-Sidney College.
 Venable would also begin law studies at the University of Virginia, but no notice has been found as to his possible date of graduation.
 At the dawn of the Civil War Venable enlisted in the Confederate Army at Yorktown, Virginia.
 He was later mustered into the Virginia Branch Light Artillery and on September 17, 1862 was wounded in the hip at the Battle of Antietam.
 Following recovery he served as a First Lieutenant in the Confederate Engineer's Corps, being stationed in Shreveport, Louisiana.

 Following the completion of his military service, Venable resided in Texas for a short time before removing back to Virginia.
 He would begin the practice of law here and after two years decided to pull up stakes once again, this time relocating to California.
 Arriving in 1868, Venable first settled in San Jose, but after a year moved to San Luis Obispo, where he would reside for the remainder of his life.

 Within a few short years of his settling in California McDowell R. Venable had become a prominent member of the San Luis Obispo community.
 In addition to operating a law practice in that city, he was elected as County Judge in 1872, continuing in that role until that office was abolished in 1880.
 1872 proved to be a highly important year in Venable's life, as he married to Alice Watkins (1845-1885).
 The couple were married for thirteen years and had five daughters born to them: Catherine, Alice, Edna, Magdaline, and Reida.
 In the same year as his marriage, Venable was named as part of the California delegation to the Democratic National Convention being held at Baltimore, Maryland.